impute - verb

 The use of the word "obtained" is telling.
 The Greek word is katalambanó, to lay hold of so as to make one's own, to obtain, attain to...
 We seize righteousness and own it by faith.
 Certainly Paul would not use such language if righteousness was merely imputed.

-But in the next section we will learn that there is a third alternative, "infused righteousness."
-There is no mention of a fourth alternative, where righteousness - actual, real righteousness by faith - is immediately ours at salvation because of the completely efficacious blood.)
+So I think it is correct to reject either choice.
+There are certainly other options.
+In fact, in the next section we will find that there is indeed a third alternative, "infused righteousness."
+However, there will be no discussion of this option at all, but more crucially, another option, the one we favor, will not be even mentioned: That actual, real righteousness by faith is immediately ours at salvation because of the completely efficacious blood.)

 6. Historical Context